RTIC Vs. Yeti Cooler: The Ultimate Guide

 Yeti also makes specialized drinkware that is engineered to keep your liquids cold or hot (depending on what you are looking for).
-They have a large range of sizes in these as well, going from small designs intended to hold nothing more than a cup of coffee all the way up to large bottles that can hold half of a gallon of liquid.
+They have a large range of sizes in these as well, going from small designs intended to hold nothing more than a cup of coffee all the way up to large bottles and jugs that can hold up to a gallon of liquid.
 They recently rolled out a few additional sizes in their drinkware, including the 1/2 gallon and gallon jugs.

 RTIC Cooler Overview

 RTIC Coolers are much newer, with the company being established in 2014.
-Their business approach is very unique in that they have seemed to center it on competing directly with Yeti.
+Their business approach is unique in that they have seemed to center it on competing directly with Yeti.
 In fact, they have designed many of their products on a feature-by-feature basis with Yeti, which they then advertise as being able to sell for cheaper.
 Despite their recent lawsuit, it is still apparent that they took inspiration from Yeti and other premium cooler brands.
-According to their site, they are able to offer much cheaper prices because they avoid the traditional cooler distribution channel, which cuts out a lot of the middle-men which can drive up costs.
+According to their site, they are able to offer much cheaper prices because they avoid the traditional cooler distribution channel, which cuts out a lot of the middlemen which can drive up costs.
 It also means that they have to rely more heavily on word of mouth since they aren’t being sold in typical big box stores.
 (12/21 update: This is no longer the case!
 We are starting to see all of RTIC’s products being sold in various box stores and online at places like Amazon as well).

 RTIC Hard-Sided Coolers

 RTIC hard-sided coolers don’t have a fancy name and are simply called Roto-molded coolers.
 They come in three sizes, ranging from the portable 20 size all the way up to the much larger 65 size.
 Again, they designed these sizes around competing with the comparable Yeti Sizes with the similar name designation.
 However, they have recently updated their designs per the requirements of their lawsuit with Yeti.
 Surprisingly, they have yet to come out with some other sizes.
 It appears that at least for now they are sticking to the small to mid-sized hard-sided coolers.
 The updated designs are listed in the above image.

 RTIC Soft-Sided Coolers

 RTIC makes a variety of drinkware products that include their portable tumblers up to their insulated bottles.
 They are targeted and advertised as being able to compete with Yeti’s equivalent offerings in all shapes and sizes.
-We are still waiting on the rest of RTIC’s new drinkware products to come out and will update the images when they do.
+We are still waiting on the rest of RTIC’s new drinkware products to come out and will continue to update the images when they do.
 That being said, we can tell you that there is a much larger lineup of drinkware sizes, particularly in the bottle category.
 Specifically, RTIC is in the process of rolling out 17oz, 25oz, and 32oz bottles as well as a 40oz tumbler.
 In addition, some of RTIC’s original sizes may be going through a facelift as well so the designs above are subject to change.
 From a quick comparison to Yeti’s active lineup, it seems that there will be quite a bit of overlap in sizes between the two companies.

 RTIC vs. Yeti Cooler Matchup: How We are Judging